momid3/TraDeep/README.md

 # TraDeep
-TraDeep is parser library for Kotlin.
-It let's you define the parser grammar in pure Kotlin like parser combinators, and generates corresponding classes for the parsed tree that you can access, like parser generators.
+TraDeep is a parser library for Kotlin.
+It let's you define the parser grammar in pure Kotlin like parser combinators, and auto generates corresponding AST that you can access easily, like parser generators.
 ## Setup
 To use TraDeep, you must define your parser grammar in a separate module, and use it to parse your data in the main (or any other module).
 Here are the steps to set it up:
-1. Add dependency to TraDeep.
+1. Add dependency on TraDeep.
 Also add `JitPack` as your repository if haven't already.
 ```kotlin
 repositories {
     mavenCentral()